This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Try a Cell Phone Signal Booster

-In addition to the aforementioned router, we also recommend investing in a cellular broadband booster.
+In addition to the aforementioned router, we also recommend investing in a cellular signal booster.
 This device boosts whatever cell signal you’re pulling in.
 It ensures that if you have a connection at all, it is a strong one.

 Get a Wi-Fi repeater